kylinsoong/kylinsoong.github.io/_posts/2014-11-27-java-logging.md

 duoshuoid: ksoong2014112701
 ---

-The content of in article including:

-* java util logging
-* log4j
-* jboss logging
+This article first will talk some basic concepts in Java Util Logging, then give 2 examples:

+* **Setting the Logging Configuration with configuration file**
+* **Setting the Logging Configuration Programmatically**

-## java util logging
+## Concepts

 Java contains the Java Logging API.
 This logging API allows you to configure which message types are written.
 Individual classes can use this logger to write messages to the configured log files.